FabricAttachedMemory/tm-librarian/README.md

     node_id = 4
     nvm_size = 512B

-With this notation different nodes can have different memory sizes.
-A shorthand is also provided for when all the nodes have identical layouts.
-This is identical in function to the configuration above:
+With this notation different nodes can have different memory sizes, node populations can be sparse, etc.  There are indeed NUMA considerations on the actual hardware but that is beyond the scope of this discussion.
+The full set of recognized keywords:

-    [global]
-    node_count = 4
-    book_size_bytes = 8M
-    bytes_per_node = 4G

-Where:

 * [global]        - (STR) global section name
 * node_count      - (INT) total number of nodes